 DIY rose bath truffles are lovely gifts for many occasions, such as birthdays, Mother’s Day, hostess gifts, or wedding favours.
 I placed the truffles in small paper cupcake liners (cases), which looks pretty and also makes it easier to handle as the truffles are a bit oily to the touch.
 Cyna came up with lovely printable gift tags, which you can download at the end of the post.

+- Melt the butters and wax.
 Add the butters and emulsifying wax to a heat-resistant bowl and melt in a water bath over a low flame.

+- Add the oils and freeze.
 Once completely melted, stir in the rosehip oil and rose essential oil.
 Pour into the mould and freeze for 10 to 15 minutes or until the mixture starts to look opaque.

+- Decorate with rose buds.
 Take out of the freezer and gently press 6 to 7 dried rose buds into each truffle.
 Return to the freezer for another 15 to 20 minutes or until the truffles have fully hardened.
 Release from the mould and store in a cool place.

 How to use the DIY rose bath truffles